Faculties and institutions of University of Colombo: University of Colombo School of Computing (2002)

 Education centres include: the Advanced Digital Media Technology Centre, Computer Services Centre, Digital Forensic Centre, e-Learning Centre, External Degrees Centre, and the Professional Development Centre.

 Faculty of Technology (2017)

-The Faculty of Technology is one of the newer faculties to join the prestigious University of Colombo.
-Established in Homagama, Pitipana, in 2017, the Faculty of Technology of the University of Colombo is pivotally positioned to provide excellent technological education to undergraduates seeking admission to the Faculty.
-Through the academic programmes conducted by the departments of the Faculty, the students are trained as technology professionals with knowledge of existing novel technologies.
+The Faculty of Technology is one of the newer faculties to join the University of Colombo.
+Established in Homagama, Pitipana, in 2017, the Faculty of Technology of the University of Colombo is positioned to provide technological education to undergraduates seeking admission to the Faculty.
+Through the academic programs conducted by the departments of the Faculty, the students are trained as technology professionals with knowledge of existing technologies.